GOOD SAMARITAN HAVEN

 A place where people are served with dignity in their time of need

-Each evening, Good Samaritan Haven offers a nutritious, home-cooked meal provided by community members or churches.
-We also provide for basic needs, including laundry detergent and grooming supplies.
+Each evening, at one of our shelter facilities, Good Samaritan Haven offers a nutritious meal.
+Many meals are home-cooked and provided by community members or churches.
+We provide for many other basic needs like clothing, help with laundry, and personal hygiene.

 Words From The Community